juanjq/LST-camera_validation/README.md

 ### Instructions to use

-(Note): You need to have installed `PyPDF2` package, you can do it with `conda install -c conda-forge pypdf2`, and also not strictly requiered but recommended to use `lstchain` or `ctapipe` environement, see https://github.com/cta-observatory
+(Note): In order to extract the raw data drom the camera you need the `lstchain` environement, see https://github.com/cta-observatory.
+And execute `conda activate lst-dev` (or similar) before opening jupyter notebook.

  1. Copy `.result` files from CaCo to your computer or PIC, inside some folder